buhrmi/nuxt-url-sync/README.md

   ]
 ```

 The above configuration will watch and expose the value of `selectedItems` and `openCategories` of the Vuex store in the browser URL.
+Makes for easy sharing of Vuex state with other people.